 The games that you are responsible for will be loaded automatically by the League Secretary/Statistician and will appear on your game list.
 However, all games will be assigned a default date and time.
 You can change them as soon as you know the real dates and times, or you can change them afterwards when you know the scores.

-Clicking on the game time will bring up the “Game” page shown below.
-To change the date of the game, click the button for “Edit Game Details”, circled below.
+Clicking on the game time or Final button will bring up the “Game” page shown below.
+To change the date of the game or other information, click the "gear" icon in the upper right (circled below), and select "edit game details" in the dropdown menu (shown in the second screen capture below.)

 Clicking on that button will bring up a new window.
 In that window, you can change the date and time of the game.
 You can also add notes.
 Don’t forget to scroll all the way down and save your changes!